Madagascar: Etymology

 In the Malagasy language, the island of Madagascar is called Madagasikara ([madaɡasʲˈkʲarə̥]) and its people are referred to as Malagasy.
-The island's appellation "Madagascar" is not of local origin but rather was popularized in the Middle Ages by Europeans.
-The name Madageiscar was first recorded in the memoirs of 13th-century Venetian explorer Marco Polo as a corrupted transliteration of the name Mogadishu, the Somali port with which Marco Polo had confused the island.

-On St. Laurence's Day in 1500, Portuguese explorer Diogo Dias landed on the island and named it São Lourenço.
-Marco Polo's name was preferred and popularized on Renaissance maps.
-No single Malagasy-language name predating Madagasikara appears to have been used by the local population to refer to the island, although some communities had their own name for part or all of the land they inhabited.
+The origin of the name is uncertain, and is likely foreign, having been propagated in the Middle Ages by Europeans.
+If this is the case, it is unknown when the name was adopted by the inhabitants of the island.
+No single Malagasy-language name predating Madagasikara appears to have been used by the local population to refer to the island, although some communities had their name for part or all of the lands they inhabited.